WSVA

-WSVA(550 kHz) is a commercial radio station licensed to Harrisonburg, Virginia, and serving the Central Shenandoah Valley.
-It broadcasts a talk radio format and is owned by Saga Communications, through licensee Tidewater Communications, LLC.
+WSVA (550 AM) is a commercial radio station licensed to Harrisonburg, Virginia, and serving the Central Shenandoah Valley.
+It broadcasts a news/talk format and is owned by Saga Communications, through licensee Tidewater Communications, LLC.
 The studios and offices are on Heritage Center Way in Harrisonburg.

-By day, WSVA is powered at 5,000 watts non-directional.
-But at night, to protect other stations on 550 AM from interference, it reduces power to 1,000 watts and uses a directional antenna with a three-tower array.
+By day, WSVA transmits with 5,000 watts non-directional, but at night (to protect other stations on 550 AM from interference) it reduces power to 1,000 watts and uses a directional antenna with a three-tower array.
 The transmitter is on Garbers Church Road near West Market Street (U.S. Route 33) in Harrisonburg.
 Programming is also heard on 250-watt FM translator W221CF at 92.1 MHz.